By Barbara Wood

-Those who attended the May 27 annual meeting of the Atherton Civic Interest League at Holbrook-Palmer Park heard from two speakers with these opposing views on the plan.
+Those who attended the May 27 annual meeting of the Atherton Civic Interest League at Holbrook-Palmer Park heard from two speakers with these opposing views on the merits of the plan.

 Redwood City recently ordered an environmental impact study on the bayside project, called Saltworks by its developers, as one of the first steps in a review process that will take years to complete.